 Environmental Health Perspectives (EHP) is a monthly journal of peer-reviewed research and news published by the U.S. National Institute of Environmental Health Sciences, National Institutes of Health, Department of Health and Human Services.
 EHP's mission is to serve as a forum for the discussion of the interrelationships between the environment and human health by publishing in a balanced and objective manner the best peer-reviewed research and most current and credible news of the field.
-With an impact factor of 6.12, EHP is the top monthly journal in public, environmental, and occupational health and the second-ranked monthly journal in environmental sciences.

 Planetary Health: A New Perspective -- Lancet

 Lancet's newly launched discipline seeks connections between such broad fields as human health and natural systems.
 "The Lancet Planetary Health is an open access journal committed to publishing high-quality articles on the health of human civilisation and the natural systems in which it depends".